TomasHutnan/cassini-server/readme.md

 A game server for a geospatially-aware MMO city builder powered by **Copernicus land cover data** and real-world exploration.
-Players build settlements on a hexagonal grid mapped to real-world locations, utilizing actual biome and terrain data.# Requirements
+Players build buildings on a hexagonal grid mapped to real-world locations, utilizing actual biome and terrain data.# Requirements

 Python 3.9+